cosmos/interchain-security/docs/docs/features/reward-distribution.md

 Sending and distributing rewards from consumer chains to the provider chain is handled by the [Reward Distribution sub-protocol](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md#reward-distribution).

-Consumer chains have the option of sharing their block rewards (inflation tokens and fees) with the provider chain validators and delegators.
+Consumer chains have the option of sharing (a portion of) their block rewards (inflation tokens and fees) with the provider chain validators and delegators.
 In replicated security, block rewards are periodically sent from the consumer to the provider according to consumer chain parameters using an IBC transfer channel.
 This channel is created during consumer chain initialization, unless it is provided via the `ConsumerAdditionProposal` when adding a new consumer chain.
 For more details, see the [reward distribution parameters](../introduction/params.md#reward-distribution-parameters).